zaraken/sirius-pattern-instance-editor-example/README.md

 This example is by no means complete or a good example of how such editor should be implemented.
 It is just a minimal example that demonstrates a lot of Sirius features.

 ## Metamodel
 Create a new *Ecore Modeling Project* (man.em.nik.objinst.mm).
-You can then use either the *Entities" representation (Sirius Perspective active) to graphically work with the model or use the *Sample Ecore Model Editor* for a tree view of the metamodel.
+You can then use either the *Entities* representation (Sirius Perspective active) to graphically work with the model or use the *Sample Ecore Model Editor* for a tree view of the metamodel.
 Reload the *genmodel file and generate Model, Edit, and Editor code.
 Refer to EFM documentation for working with Ecore.

 The metamodel is defined in Ecore as follows: